Pécs: Ottoman rule

-After occupying the city, the Ottomans fortified it and turned it into a real Ottoman city.
-The Christian churches were turned into mosques; Turkish baths and minarets were built, Qur'an schools were founded, there was a bazaar in place of the market.
-For a hundred years the city was an island of peace in a land of war.
-It was a sanjak centre in Budin Eyalet at first and Kanije Eyalet later as "Peçuy".
+After occupying the city, the Ottomans fortified it and turned it into a truly Ottoman city.
+The churches were turned into mosques, complete with minarets; Turkish baths and were built, Qur'an schools were founded, and there was a bazaar in place of the market.
+For one hundred years the city was an island of peace in a land of war.
+It was the central city of a sanjak, at first in the Budin Eyalet and later, as "Peçuy", in the Kanije Eyalet.